Space Medicine

 Supporting the Humans Who Push Beyond the Horizon

-The Space Medicine section is dedicated to pushing the boundaries of what’s possible in human health and performance beyond Earth.
+The Space Medicine section is dedicated to pushing the boundaries of what’s possible in human health and performance.
 Our work spans clinical care, scientific research, operational readiness, and technological innovation, all with one goal: to prepare for the next era of human exploration.

 We unite a diverse team of physicians, scientists, engineers, and industry collaborators who share a passion for solving the medical challenges of spaceflight.
 From understanding the effects of microgravity on the human body to developing systems that support long-duration missions, our section serves as a bridge between medicine and aerospace.

-Through hands-on training, cutting-edge research, and partnerships with leaders across the commercial and governmental space sectors, we strive to ensure that astronauts, spaceflight participants, and future deep-space crews can explore safely, thrive in extreme environments, and push humanity farther than ever before.
+Through hands-on training, cutting-edge research, and partnerships with leaders across the commercial and governmental space sectors, we strive to ensure that astronauts, spaceflight participants, and future deep-space crews can explore safely and thrive in extreme environments, pushing humanity farther than ever before.

 What We Do